alinnman/celestial-navigation/README.md

 ## 5. A real-life example<a name="real-life"></a>

-You can also see a real-life measurement I recently made using a simple plastic sextant (Davis Mark III), a standard watch and an artifical horizon.
+You can also see a real-life measurement I recently made using a simple plastic sextant (Davis Mark III), a standard watch and an artificial horizon.

 ![Simple celestial navigation gear](pics/celnav-gear.jpg "Simple celestial navigation gear")